From Belief Entrenchment to Robust Reasoning in LLM Agents: Experiments

 \subsection{Does Generating Diverse Prompts Improve Performance?}

-We found that providing diverse prompts to multiple instances of the same model improves decision-making.
-To evaluate this, we generated identical prompts using the Strategic Prior Knowledge Elicitation module for two instances of the same model, denoted as (+)MAD, and distinct prompts for each instance, representing our proposed approach, as shown in \autoref{fig:diverse_prompts}.
-We conducted experiments on four variants of \textit{MetaNIM Arena} (NIM-Normal, NIM-Misère, Fibonacci-Normal, and Fibonacci-Misère) simulator (\S \ref{app:sec:simulator}) total 50 episodes.
+We assess whether prompt diversity improves decision quality within the MAD framework.
+To this end, we compare two settings: (1) identical prompts generated via the Strategic Prior Knowledge Elicitation module for both agents as \textbf{(+)MAD}, and (2) distinct, self-generated prompts per agent, as in \alg (Figure~\ref{fig:diverse_prompts}, left).
+Experiments were conducted on four variants of the \textit{MetaNIM Arena} simulator, NIM (Normal and Misère) and Fibonacci (Normal and Misère), over 50 episodes each.
 Our results show that incorporating diverse prompts within the MAD framework significantly enhances performance, validating the effectiveness of our Perspective Diversification module.

-Further, we examined the effect of varying \textit{temperature} within the \alg framework on the \textit{MetaNIM Arena} Fibonacci dataset, adjusting it to 0.0, 0.2, 0.4, 0.6, 0.8, and 1.0 in the \textit{Strategic Prior Knowledge Elicitation} and \textit{Perspective Diversification} modules to assess its impact on prompt diversity.
-As shown in \autoref{fig:diverse_temperature}, higher temperature (further diversity) correlates with increased optimal action accuracy, indicating that greater diversity in generated prompts contributes to improved reasoning performance.
+We also examine the effect of sampling temperature on prompt diversity in the Fibonacci task.
+Within both the Strategic Prior Knowledge Elicitation and Perspective Diversification modules, we vary the temperature from 0.0 to 1.0.
+As shown in Figure~\ref{fig:diverse_prompts} right, higher temperature (further diversity) correlates with increased optimal action accuracy, indicating that greater diversity in generated prompts contributes to improved reasoning performance.
+However, we also note that excessively high temperatures could risk degrading reasoning coherence by introducing noise.
+Determining the optimal temperature that balances diversity and logical consistency remains an important consideration for practical applications.